 • In order to comply with any of our legal and regulatory obligations.

 We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users.
 We may also use such aggregate information to help advertisers reach the kind of audience they want to target.
-We may make use of the personal data we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience.
+However, we do not sell advertising space on our website and we do not sell our subscribers lists.

 Disclosure of your information